parked vehicles

 7. Certified Pre-Owned (CPO) Programs

-CPO programs offer used vehicles that have been thoroughly inspected and come with manufacturer-backed warranties.
-These are available through franchise dealerships.
+Certified Pre-Owned (CPO) programs are offered by franchise dealerships and provide used cars that have been thoroughly inspected and come with manufacturer-backed warranties.

 • Warranty coverage for added peace of mind